 If there is a change to the ETA for a vessel, customers are encouraged to provide an updated ETA for the vessel to enable GrainCorp to efficiently manage port capacity.
 The Assigned Load Date, provided under this clause, will not be changed.

-GrainCorp reserves the right to change the Assigned Load Date and will immediately notify the customer of any such decision, taking into account factors mentioned in Part C sub clauses 17.2.1, 17.2.2 and other relevant factors.
+GrainCorp reserves the right to change the Assigned Load Date and will immediately notify the customer of any such decision, taking into account factors mentioned in sub clauses 13.3.1, 13.3.2 and other relevant factors.

 Vessel Nomination – Minimum 10 Day Notice

-At any time from the ETA Nomination (Part C clause 16.1) up to but no later than ten (10) days prior to the date of the ETA, the customer must lodge a Vessel Nomination by adding the information required in Part C clauses 18.1.1 to 18.1.4 to the original CNA.
+At any time from the ETA Nomination (clause 12.1) up to but no later than ten (10) days prior to the date of the ETA, the customer must lodge a Vessel Nomination by adding the information required in clauses 14.1.1 to 14.1.4 to the original CNA.

 The name of the Nominated Vessel;